alexsancho/SASS.tmbundle/README.md

 TM_COMPASS		: path to compass gem, not needed if is on your path

-TM_COMPASS_DOCS : url to compass docs, usefull if you have the docs installed on local (optional, defaults to http://compass-style.org/)
+TM_COMPASS_DOCS : compass docs url, usefull if you have the docs installed locally (optional, defaults to http://compass-style.org/)

 TM_COMPASS_PATH : full path to compass gem directory, required to use "Find Mixin", "Selec Mixin", "Find Variable", "Select Variable" commands